 All of Catherine Faherty’s books have recently been translated and published in Japanese.
 She is thrilled to return to Japan in April 2018 at the invitation of Tomoko Haramaki, long-time colleague and one of Japan’s foremost autism professionals.

-Announcing this new seminar in 2018, in Athens, Greece.
+Announcing a new seminar in 2018, to be held at the beautiful Dimotiko Theatre in Piraeus, the port city near Athens.
 Catherine Faherty offers essential information and encouragement to parents, teachers, therapists, and autistic adults, titled Γνωθι Σ’αυτον (“Know Thyself”).
 It covers the rationale, along with practical strategies for parents, teachers, therapists, and autistic adults to nurture self-knowledge, mutual understanding, and self-advocacy.
 Since the 1990’s Catherine Faherty has championed autistic children’s rights to know themselves – and to speak for themselves.
-The seminar date is not yet confirmed and may be subject to change.

 December 16-17, 2017 in Athens Greece.
 Catherine Faherty provides training in Social Stories™ to therapists and teachers, sponsored by Proseggisi, a special education clinic in Athens.